reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 will match any public void method that takes zero or more parameters in `ShipmentService`.

 #### within
-This is used to match all the jointPoint methods in a given class, package or sub-package.
+This is used to match all the JoinPoint methods in a given class, package, or sub-package.

 ```java
 @Component